 Here are some frequently asked questions about ecommerce software:

 What is ecommerce software?

-Ecommerce software is software you need to run an online store.
+Ecommerce software is software you need in order to run an online store.
 Famous online retail websites like those of Amazon, Tesco, Vente-Prive and Zalando run on software.
 It enables these websites to offer visitors the possibility to search for products, add them to their shopping carts and eventually buy them online.

-Currently, there are so many ecommerce software solutions, that the answer to this question really depends on your needs.
+Currently, there are so many ecommerce solutions, that the answer to this question really depends on your needs.
 Do you want to run a simple store with just a few products?
 Or do you have a website with different databases and do you want to sell to multiple countries?
 Or maybe you want to open an online store as an addition to the physical store you have.

-How do I compare ecommerce software?
+How do I compare platforms?

 When comparing ecommerce software, not only look at what your online store needs now, but also what it might need in the future.
 Is your goal to be active in multiple countries?
 Do you want to sell totally different kind of products later?
 Then make this part of your research when you are comparing the different features of the solutions you have found.